 What is GRE Exam Syllabus?

-The GRE exam syllabus 2023 is composed of three sections – GRE Analytical Writing, GRE Verbal Reasoning, and GRE Quantitative Reasoning.
-The GRE exam syllabus measures the candidate’s quantitative reasoning, verbal reasoning, analytical writing and critical thinking skills that are necessary for success in higher education.
+The GRE exam syllabus 2024 is composed of three sections – GRE Analytical Writing, GRE Verbal Reasoning, and GRE Quantitative Reasoning.
+The syllabus of GRE measures the candidate’s quantitative reasoning, verbal reasoning, analytical writing and critical thinking skills that are necessary for success in higher education.
 ETS, which conducts the GRE, gives an overview of the syllabus covered in these three sections which helps us to understand the content and skills required for the GRE exam.
+For those preparing for an MS, understanding the GRE exam syllabus for MS is crucial to tailor their study plan effectively.

 GRE Test Format